 Panic attacks are a major source of distress for those who experience them.
 They can be so draining, both physically and mentally, that those that experience them may feel depressed following a panic attack.
 Often people are hospitalized mistaking their panic attacks for heart attacks, while others experience more experience profound health anxiety as a result of regular, persistent attacks.

 So there is no denying that panic attacks are a very real problem.
 The question then is what can be done to prevent panic attacks from occurring.
-Below are ten effective strategies for panic attack prevention.
+Below are seven effective strategies for panic attack prevention.